iterative/dvc.org/content/docs/command-reference/exp/show.md

   `--force` is specified, DVC will reload all experiment data and ignore any previously cached results.

-- `--hide-workspace` - prints hides workspace row in the table.
+- `--hide-workspace` - hide workspace row in the table.

 ## Examples